When it feels like your body is always working against you instead of with you, getting your nutrition right may feel like a far away goal.

-A high proportion of soluble fiber is found in foods like pinto beans, the meat of an apple, cooked artichoke, and in psyllium, usually found in cereals.
-If you’ve ever cooked oatmeal you’ve likely noticed how it thickens; that is what soluble fiber does.
+A high proportion of soluble fiber is found in foods like pinto beans, kidney beans, the meat of an apple, cooked artichoke, and in psyllium, usually found in cereals.
+If you’ve ever cooked oatmeal, you’ve likely noticed how it thickens; that is what soluble fiber does.
 It thickens as it dissolves in water and turns into a gel that aids in digestion by increasing the bulk of your stool.

 This makes soluble fibers useful for fighting diarrhea.
 One 1993 study (referenced here in the latest DRI report on Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids) showed that the weight of stools increased 5.4 grams for every one gram of wheat bran fiber consumed.

-Insoluble fiber on the other hand promotes regularity by attracting and absorbing water, softening the stool and helping it to pass through your digestive tract.
+Insoluble fiber, on the other hand, promotes regularity by attracting and absorbing water, softening the stool and helping it to pass through your digestive tract.
 This is why insoluble fiber specifically is good to have when constipated.
 Whole grains such as quinoa, whole wheat bread and brown rice, vegetables such as parsnips and corn, and the fruit skins like those on apples, pears, and blackberries are high in insoluble fiber.

-Here is a well laid out list containing common high fiber foods and their insoluble and soluble fiber contents.
+Here is a well-laid out list containing common high fiber foods and their insoluble and soluble fiber contents.
 The list shows that many foods contain both kinds of fiber.

 Because of the contrasting ways in which soluble and insoluble fiber interacts with water, you can say that insoluble fiber pushes digestion along while soluble fiber reigns it in.
 This short video from the gastro experts at New York-Presbyterian Hospital is a good overview if you’re still a bit confused about soluble vs. insoluble fiber.